 5) Manage Conservation Reserve Program lands for native vegetation.

-6) Engage with non-profits and partners with lands on the reservation (i.e. roadways) to effectively manage invasive weeds.
+6) Engage with non-profits and partners with lands in the Blackfeet Nation (i.e. roadways) to effectively manage invasive weeds.

 7) Install snow fences for the prairie potholes to reduce loss of snow.

 It is important to make partnerships and build capacities with the community.
 Partnerships should be formed with the following agencies and groups: The Tribe, the community, the Bureau of Indian Affairs, the Natural Resources Conservation Service, Montana Department of Transportation, Bureau of Land Management, Bureau of Reclamation, Fish & Wildlife, and Glacier and Pondera Counties.
 All are partners in some capacity and many are potential sources of funding (e.g. could fund snow fences for the prairies).